-Cyberonics (NAS: CYBX) beat estimates by $0.02 last quarter and investors are hoping it can beat them again.
-The company will unveil its latest earnings on Friday.
-Cyberonics is a neuromodulation company that designs, develops, sells, and markets implantable medical devices that provide a unique, vagus nerve stimulation therapy for the treatment of refractory epilepsy and treatment-resistant depression.
+Investors hope Cyberonics (NAS: CYBX) will top analyst estimates once again after beating predictions by $0.02 in the previous quarter.
+The company will unveil its latest earnings on Friday, Feb.
+24. Cyberonics is a neuromodulation company that designs, develops, sells, and markets implantable medical devices that provide a unique vagus nerve stimulation therapy for the treatment of refractory epilepsy and treatment-resistant depression.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Cyberonics, with eight of 11 rating it a buy and the remainder rating it a hold.
-Analysts like Cyberonics better than competitor ArthroCare overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Buy, sell, or hold?: Analysts strongly back Cyberonics, with seven out of nine rating it a buy and the remainder rating it a hold.
+Analysts like Cyberonics better than competitor Heartware International overall.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says: